tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

   ----

+- The transmitter module creates an analog description of the signal
+- The analog model submodule of the radio medium module applies attenuation (potentially in a space, time and frequency dependent way).
+- The receiver module gets a physical representation of the signal and the calculated signal-to-noise-and-interference-ratio (SNIR) from the radio medium module.

-- The transmitter module creates an analog description of the signal at the location and time of the transmission
+.. - The transmitter module creates an analog description of the signal at the location and time of the transmission
   - The propagation submodule of the radio medium module shifts this signal in time and space to the location and time of reception.
   - The analog model submodule of the radio medium module applies attenuation (potentially in a space, time and frequency dependent way).
   - The obstacle loss submodule of the radio medium module applies the effects of obstacles to the signal.
   - The receiver module gets a physical representation of the signal and the calculated signal-to-noise-and-interference-ratio (SNIR) from the radio medium module.

-**TODO** except for the unit disk, there is no attenuation, and SNIR...
+.. **TODO** except for the unit disk, there is no attenuation, and SNIR...

 There are distinct types of transmitter, receiver and radio medium modules, using different analog signal representation models.